 faculty, and staff on King County Metro, Community Transit, Sound Transit, Kitsap

 Transit, Everett Transit, Pierce Transit, the Sounder Commuter train, and Light Rail

 To purchase your card just present a completed ORCA/Bus Pass Form at Kodiak Corner.

 ORCA refunds follow our tuition 100% and 50% refund deadline policy.

-The Truly Express will make three stops at campus:
+The Truly Express will make 4 stops: